curl/curl/docs/internals/TLS-SESSIONS.md

 The TLS protocol offers methods of "resuming" a previous "session".
-A TLS "session" is a negotiated security context across a connection (which may be via TCP or UDP or other transports.
-Yes, you can do TLS over a plain unix domain socket, so this can vary a lot.)
+A TLS "session" is a negotiated security context across a connection (which may be via TCP or UDP or other transports.)

 By "resuming", the TLS protocol means that the security context from before can be fully or partially resurrected when the TLS client presents